Diwanshumidha/NextBoost/guide/installation.md

 You can now start developing your Next.js application!

 Remember to replace [project-name] in the instructions with the actual name you want to give to your project.
-This will create a clear and informative 'Installation' page in your Vue